bleedhd/bleedhd/doc/data-model/questionnaire.md

   that are functionally equivalent but render different markup (e.g. vertical vs. horizontal radio button list).
 * **style**: Style CSS classes string (space separated just like in a class attribute).
 This style string, if present, will be added to the question root element (not the container).
-* **scoring**: The scoring configuration for this question.
-The specifics of the scoring configuration depend on the scoring implementation used and is defined in the scoring documentation.
+* **score**: The scoring configuration for this question.
+The specifics of the scoring configuration depend on the scoring implementation used and is defined in the [scoring documentation](scoring-config.md).
 Depending on the implementation, questions without a scoring configuration may not be included in the score.
 * **export**: The export configuration for this question. ???